 IX: Walking & Talking

 Since it seems like neither of the Boogeymen’s victims are going to regain consciousness anytime soon, we drag them both outside and carefully pile them into the back seat of Mr. Tanner’s car so that Shepherd can take them to the nearest emergency room.
 He says that the authorities will handle it from that point forward.
 Looking at the two of them, it becomes easily apparent that Daff probably isn’t quite as altruistic as Bump is.
 I can already see the beginnings of bruises forming in random places across her opponent’s body.
+As calm as she may have seemed up until now, I make it a point to remember that her fuse may actually be just as short as Tasha’s is.

 Once the old sedan has driven off, the rest of us are just left standing behind the gym, with its lockpicked doors and shattered light bulbs.
 Two people, two spirits, nobody saying a word.
 I’m not sure what to say.
-I still don’t know whether anything has changed between me and Tasha, or if our relationship is as contentious as the last few days seem to have suggested.
+I still don’t know whether anything has changed between me and Tasha, or if our relationship is still as contentious as the last few days seem to have suggested.

 “We should get out of here,” Tasha says, breaking the awkward silence.
 “Somebody probably called the cops about those lights exploding.
 They’ll be here soon.”